krakenlake/vmon/README.md

 #### `x` ####

+Exit VMON.
-Exit VMON (restore registers as they were saved on entry and then go to address in `ra`).
+Restore registers and pc as they were saved on entry.
+Breakpoints will not be activated.

 #### `? <numeric_value>` ####